Learn About The Law

 (a) an adult who is a grandparent, great-grandparent, aunt, great aunt, uncle, great uncle, brother-in-law, sister-in-law, stepparent, first cousin, sibling, or stepsibling of a child; and

-(b) in the case of a child who is an Indian child, an extended family member as defined in 25 U.S.C.
+(b) in the case of a child who is an Indian child, an extended family member as defined in the Indian Child Welfare Act, 25 U.S.C.
 Sec.
 1903.

 (2) Upon entry of an order under this chapter, the juvenile court may:

-(a) place the child in the legal custody and guardianship of a licensed child placement agency or the division for adoption; or
+(a) place the child in the legal custody and guardianship of a child-placing agency or the division for adoption; or

 (b) make any other disposition of the child authorized under Section 80-3-405.

-(3) Subject to the requirements of Subsections (4) and (5), all adoptable children placed in the custody of the division shall be placed for adoption.
+(3) Subject to Subsections (4) and (6), the division shall place all adoptable children placed in the custody of the division for adoption.

-(4) If the parental rights of all parents of an adoptable child placed in the custody of the division have been terminated and a suitable adoptive placement is not already available, the juvenile court:
+(4) If the parental rights of all parents of an adoptable child placed in the custody of the division are terminated and a suitable adoptive placement is not already available, the juvenile court:

 (a) shall determine whether there is a relative who desires to adopt the child;

-(b) may order the division to conduct a reasonable search to determine whether there are relatives who are willing to adopt the child; and
+(b) may order the division to conduct a reasonable search to determine whether there is a relative who is willing to adopt the child; and

 (c) shall, if a relative desires to adopt the child: